blitz-64/PCB-Projects/README.md

 # PCB-Projects
 These are PCB design projects created using KiCAD for circuit schematics and PCB layouts.
-Specific descriptions of each project can be found in their folders under READMEs.
+Specific descriptions of each project can be found in their folders under README.